PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting

-Once the networks are trained, we recover the HDR radiance at each ray/pixel by applying a standard HDR reconstruction strategy~\cite{debevec2017recovering}, as illustrated in \cref{fig:combine}.
-Each pixel value $\mathbf{z}$ is linearized according to the inverse CRF $f^{-1}$ (c.f. \cref{sec:preprocessing}) to obtain $\mathbf{p} = f^{-1}(\mathbf{z})$.
-Linearized images are then weighted, re-exposed, and composed to obtain per-pixel radiance
+After training the networks, we recover HDR radiance for each ray/pixel by using a standard HDR merging method~\cite{debevec2017recovering}, as shown in \cref{fig:combine}.
+Each pixel value $\mathbf{z}$ is linearized using the inverse camera response function, obtained by fitting a $\gamma$-curve using a Macbeth color checker.
+Linearized images $\mathbf{p} = \mathbf{z}^\gamma$ are then weighted, re-exposed, and composed to obtain per-pixel radiance